Cerro Torre - South east ridge

 First Free Ascent.
 Five days after Kennedy and Kruk’s impressive ascent Austrian David Lama belayed by Peter Ortner completed the first free ascent of the SE ridge.
-At the thin steep crack Lama climbed a line similar to Wharton’s, managing to redpoint it after a couple of attempts (8a).
-In the headwall Lama and Ortner followed the Kennedy-Kruk line to where this heads left, making a two pitch variation just right of where the Maestri’s bolts used to be (two pitches 7b).
+At the thin steep crack Lama climbed a line similar to Wharton’s, managing to redpoint it after a couple of attempts (rated originally 8a, now 7c).
+In the headwall Lama and Ortner followed the Kennedy-Kruk line to where this heads left, making a two pitch variation just right of where the Maestri’s bolts used to be (rated originally 7b, now 7a/+).
 The fact that it was carried out after the bolt removal, freeclimbing the headwall on natural gear, made it all the more impressive.
 However, Lama and Ortner were not alone in the climb.
 A helicopter flew overhead, filming the pair for most of the ascent and a cameraman and two mountain guides were at the summit documenting the climb.
 Although Lama and Ortner carried their own gear and did not receive any explicit assistance, the possibility of a quick rescue and evacuation in the event of an accident drastically reduced the commitment level and seriousness of their climb.
 Both physically and psychologically this ascent was vastly different from ascents carried out by entirely self–reliant climbing teams.

 Approach.
 Niponino to Noruegos to Glaciar Torre Superior, then up to the Col de la Paciencia (400m 65˚ 4+).

 Descent.
 Two rappels along the Compressor Route line, then follow the ascent line.